justanotherdot/justanotherdot/site/posts/the-one-dimensional-programmer.md

 topics you'd want to explore?
 If the things you are reading only fit into the categories noted above, it might be worth purposefully pursuing ideas that are external to your field.
 Everything you explore need not be non-fiction, either!
-Here's a sample from my own current explorations:
+Here's a sample of topics from my own current explorations:

 * [A new form of matter](https://www.goodreads.com/book/show/35297608-the-second-kind-of-impossible?from_search=true&qid=nXScUtfJXZ&rank=1)
 * [A biography on the bassist Flea](https://www.goodreads.com/book/show/39667068-acid-for-the-children?ac=1&from_search=true&qid=iYB5JCa0eO&rank=1)